 Criminal Lovers (1999) by François Ozon

-Criminal Lovers looks like a French Extremity Horror film at first sight, but is actually quiet more interesting than that.
+Criminal Lovers looks like a French Extremity Horror film at first sight, but is actually quite more interesting than that.
 Directed by the amazing François Ozon at the beginning of his career, Criminal Lovers is an apocalyptic homoerotic fairy-tale where two lovers are kidnapped by a pervert in the woods after committing a murder.
-As the story unfolds and we find out the motives of the couple and the kidnapper, the film transforms into a tale of sex, love, death and blood in an almost surrealistic and poetic way that will challenge you in ways that you can’t find in most films nowadays.
+As the story unfolds and we find out the motives of the couple and the kidnapper, the film transforms into a tale of sex, love, death, and blood in an almost surrealistic and poetic way that will challenge you in ways that you can’t find in most films nowadays.
 The fact that most of the film is set on a cabin and everything that happens is related to sexual desires, Criminal Lovers is a must watch on this list!

 Love In Thoughts (2004) by Achim von Borries

 Using love almost as a religion, this extremely romanticized film is a rare German pearl staring Daniel Bruhl and August Diehl.
 They play Paul and Guether, two close friends who believe that love is the most incredible thing in the whole world.
-The two of them go to spend the weekend at Guether’s country side house, where his sister hangs out with Hans, who Guether is in love with.
-At the same time, Paul has a strong interest for Guether sister, creating a complicated love-triangle that ends up having extreme consequences.
+The two of them go to spend the weekend at Guether’s countryside house, where his sister hangs out with Hans, who Guether is in love with.
+At the same time, Paul has a strong interest in Guether sister, creating a complicated love-triangle that ends up having extreme consequences.
 With a very strong dream-like atmosphere, Love In Thoughts is a very romantic film that you can’t find anymore.

 The Mirror (1975) by Andrei Tarkovsky

 The cabin in The Mirror is used more as a reference to memory than to desire, but how not to talk about Andrei Tarkovsky’s film in such a list?
-Considered one of the master-pieces of film history, The Mirror is an autobiographical non-linear tale about a dying man and the memories of his childhood, his parents and wife.
+Considered one of the masterpieces of film history, The Mirror is an autobiographical non-linear tale about a dying man and the memories of his childhood, his parents and wife.
 More description is extremely unnecessary.
 If you haven’t watched The Mirror yet, you should do it for yesterday!

 Departure (2015) by Andrew Steggall